 If some information is requested through the VFS APIs and is not available in the snapshot, it is loaded from disk and stored into the snapshot.
 If the information is available in the snapshot, the snapshot data is returned.
-The contents of files and the lists of files in directories are stored in the snapshot only if that specific information was accessed - otherwise, only file metadata like name, length, timestamp, attributes is stored.
+The contents of files and the lists of files in directories are stored in the snapshot only if that specific information was accessed.
+Otherwise, only file metadata like name, length, timestamp, attributes are stored.

 The snapshot is updated from disk during refresh operations, which generally happen asynchronously.
-All write operations made through the VFS are synchronous - i.e. the contents is saved to disk immediately.
+All write operations made through the VFS are synchronous - i.e., the contents are saved to disk immediately.

-On Windows, Mac and Linux, IntelliJ Platform starts a native file watcher process that receives file change notifications from the file system and reports them to IntelliJ Platform.
+On Windows, Mac, and Linux, a native file watcher process is started that receives file change notifications from the file system and reports them to the IntelliJ Platform.
 If a file watcher is available, a refresh operation looks only at the files that have been reported as changed by the file watcher.
 If no file watcher is present, a refresh operation walks through all directories and files in the refresh scope.

 Refresh operations are based on file timestamps.
-If the contents of a file was changed but its timestamp remained the same, IntelliJ Platform will not pick up the updated contents.
+If a file’s contents were changed, but its timestamp remained the same, the IntelliJ Platform will not pick up the updated contents.

 During the lifetime of a running instance of an IntelliJ Platform IDE, multiple

 From the point of view of the caller, refresh operations can be either synchronous or asynchronous.
-In fact, the refresh operations are executed according to their own threading policy, and the synchronous flag simply means that the calling thread will be blocked until the refresh operation (which will most likely run on a different thread) is completed.
+In fact, the refresh operations are executed according to their own threading policy.
+The synchronous flag simply means that the calling thread will be blocked until the refresh operation (which will most likely run on a different thread) is completed.